-7. DRAW PRODUCTION
+6. DRAW PRODUCTION

 - a.
-Draws will be created by draw consultants and approved by the Curl BC Competitions Manager. - b.
-At minimum, the official draw and roster will be emailed to the team contact of each team at least one week prior to the start of competition.
-The draw and roster will also be published on the Curl BC website three (3)
+Draws will be created and approved by the Curl BC Competitions Manager. - b.
+At minimum, the official draw and roster will be emailed to the team contact of each team as soon as possible after registration closes.
+The draw and roster will also be published on the Curl BC website as soon as possible after registration closes.

-- days prior to the start of competition.
 Due to scheduled event dates, the draw for the Open Women's and Open Men's qualifier will not be issued until 3 days prior to the event commencing. - c.
 If there are any delays due to unforeseen/unavoidable circumstances, Curl BC will advise affected teams of the reason for the delay and the estimated time of completion. - d.
 The official draw, including draw times, is subject to change after being published.
 If any changes are made, teams and the host committee will be notified by email. - e.
 The Chief Umpire will be responsible to allocate ice in the event of an error or conflict during the competition after the first draw (which will be assigned by Curl BC).
 This information will be posted publicly at the host club.
 Any issues or concerns should be brought to the attention of the Chief Umpire, whose decision will be final.
 Once the draw is posted at the host club, changes may be made by the Chief Umpire in consultation with the Curl BC Competitions Manager.